thismieo/thismieo/README.md

 💻 Writing clean code in VS Code

-☕ Every line of code makes me better.
+☕ Every line of code is a step forward.

-❤️ Enjoying the journey.
+🚀 Enjoying the journey.

 ---

 ## 📈 My Journey

-📅 Started: Jun 2026
+📅 Started in June 2026

-> *"Learning one step at a time."* 🚀
+> *"Every expert started somewhere."*

 <!--
 **thismieo/thismieo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.